Aqua Training Bags

 - Replace the filler plug and tighten gently.
 Do not over tighten or you will risk damaging the plastic screw head.

-Tip: On the Bruiser Bag model once filled you can fully inflate the head area by using a hand pump that has a needle nozzle which can be inserted into the filler plug.
+Tip: On the Bruiser Bag model once filled you can fully inflate the head area by using a hand pump that has a needle nozzle, as used for footballs, which can be inserted into the hole in the filler screw.
+This can also be done on other models to keep the top of the bag wrinkle free but it is not essential.

 Draining the Aqua Punch Bag